nelumbolutea/ST4gCNV/README.md

 # ST4gCNV

-# The ST4gCNV pipeline to use Next-Generation Sequencing (short reads) data (>=10x) to assess gene copy number varations between (homoploid) populations and closely related species.
+# The ST4gCNV pipeline can use Next-Generation Sequencing (short reads) data (>=10x) to assess gene copy number varations between (homoploid) populations and closely related species.

 # Step 1.
 Megahit for rapid assembly of NGS